 Figure 11.
-The parallel input interface is included.
+The parallel input interface included on a DE-series board.

-- 8. In the same way, specify the output parallel I/O interface: - Select Avalon Components > Other > PIO (Parallel I/O) and click Add to reach the PIO Configuration Wizard again - Specify the width of the port to be 8 bits and choose the direction of the port to be Output - Click Finish to return to the System Contents tab - 9.
+- 8. In the same way, specify the output parallel I/O interface: - Select Peripherals > Microcontroller Peripherals > PIO (Parallel I/O) and click Add to reach the PIO Configuration Wizard again - Specify the width of the port to be 8 bits and choose the direction of the port to be Output.
+On a DE0-Nano board, specify the width of the port to be 4 bits. - Click Finish to return to the System Contents tab - 9.
 We wish to connect to a host computer and provide a means for communication between the Nios II system and the host computer.
-This can be accomplished by instantiating the JTAG UART interface as follows: - Select Avalon Components > Communication > JTAG UART and click Add to reach the JTAG UART Configuration Wizard in Figure 12 - Do not change the default settings - Click Finish to return to the System Contents tab
+This can be accomplished by instantiating the JTAG UART interface as follows: - Select Interface Protocols > Serial > JTAG UART and click Add to reach the JTAG UART Configuration Wizard in Figure 12 - · Do not change the default settings - Click Finish to return to the System Contents tab